-Technically, yes, you can buy a used breasts pump.
-But only if it’s a closed system pump that is intended for more than one user.
+Technically, yes, you can buy a used breast pumps.
+But only if it’s a closed system breast pump that is intended for more than one user.
 The FDA warns against buying a used pump, since you can never be sure if it was cleaned or used properly.
-The big worry with improperly used pumps is that there could be bacteria or mold hiding in the pump that could make your or your baby sick.
+The big worry with improperly used pumps is that there could be bacteria or mold hiding in the breast pump that could make your or your baby sick.
 Breast milk can also transmit certain diseases, and no one wants to risk that!
 The manufacturer won’t honor the warranty if you aren’t the original purchaser of the pump, so you won’t get much help if something goes wrong.
 Overall, I’d say that unless you know the original user very, very well (like your sister for example), stay away from used breast pumps.

 What’s the best breast pump for twins?

 Breastfeeding twins is not for the faint hearted!
 Mammas of twins need all the help they can get from their pump.
-Look for durable pumps that are “hospital grade.”
+Look for durable breast pumps that are “hospital grade.”
 These are more expensive, but they will last through pumping many times a day.
 I would recommend either the Medela Symphony or the Spectra S1 or S2 for twins.
 They are all durable and have strong, adjustable suction.
 These three breast pumps are also good options because they have such amazing and long warranties, which comes in handy when you are doing extra pumping!

 How can I pump more breast milk?

 I wish there were a magic answer for this question.
 Each mom makes milk differently.
 Here is some generally good advice that can help you up your milk making quota.